Chloroplasts – Cell Organelles Ep 4

 So far, all the organelles we have looked at (the nucleus, mitochondria, ribosomes and RER) are found in both animal and plant cells.
 Today’s organelle, the chloroplasts, are only found in plant cells and some eukaryotic algae.

-Their main function is to carry out photosynthesis – the reaction that uses light energy to make glucose and oxygen from carbon dioxide and water.
+The main function of chloroplasts is to carry out photosynthesis – the reaction that uses light energy to make glucose and oxygen from carbon dioxide and water.
 This is an essential first step in the food chain.
+Read more about the process of photosynthesis beginning here.

 Similar to the mitochondria, chloroplasts have a double membrane which is sometimes called the chloroplast envelope.
 But inside the chloroplasts, things look quite interesting.
 Disc-shaped thylakoids are stacked on top of each other.
 A stack of thylakoids is called a granum (plural = grana).